afpineda/OpenSourceSimWheelESP32/doc/overview_en.md

 1. Build or purchase a steering wheel housing (or button box).
 2. Build the electronics.
 3. Put everything together.
-4. Build a battery charging port.
+4. Build a battery charging port (if required).

 However, those are *not* independent steps.
 Enough space is required inside the housing to fit the circuits, buttons, batteries and cables.
 Chosen components may have an effect on housing design and vice versa.